Forex Education

 What are Candlesticks?

 Candlesticks represent a type of price chart that displays the high, low, open, and closing prices of a security for a specific trading period.
 The Candlesticks Body represents the price range, open-to-close.
-The Wick or the shadow shows the highs and lows.
+The wick or the shadow shows the highs and lows.

 candle tail or candle wick or candle tail